wxue/UnixTools/sws/README.md

 2. Options Validation Check: still at "rudimentary" stage

-3. Client~INFO may not be displayed correctly occasionally.
+3. Client~INFO may not be displayed correctly occasionally when using telnet to connect.
+(Web browser connection behaved better.)